Classics-Craftworks/Classics-Dye-Tweaks/README.md

 ![image](https://i.postimg.cc/zXVkmTPS/Banner.png)

-A lightweight Minecraft resource pack that tweaks 1.21.9's new dye textures and backports them to older versions of the game.
+A lightweight Minecraft resource pack that tweaks 1.21.9's dye textures and backports them to older versions of the game.

 > [!TIP]
 > Looking for more small tweaks?